-Pay to play isn't going away.
+Pay-to-play isn't going away.

-Law firms in Albuquerque, New York City and Washington, DC have joined to file a class-action lawsuit against former New Mexico Investment Officer Gary Bland and members of the Educational Retirement Board who participated in alleged pay-to-play schemes involving two out of state firms, Vanderbilt Capital and Aldus Equity.
+Now, law firms in Albuquerque, New York City and Washington, DC have joined to file a class-action lawsuit against former New Mexico Investment Officer Gary Bland and members of the Educational Retirement Board who participated in alleged pay-to-play schemes involving two out of state firms, Vanderbilt Capital and Aldus Equity.

 The lead plaintiff, an ERB beneficiary and records tech at New Mexico State University named Donna J Hill, is among approximately 95,000 former educators who lost out when ERB trustees approved bad investments for political reasons, according to the lawsuit.
 The Vanderbilt investment alone lost pensioners at least $40 million.